samlawski/codecookies/flask-2-tutorial/03-templating.md

 This was a lot.
 And there is a lot more to discover.
 We just scratched the surface and covered some of the most important features of Jinja.
 But there are a lot more you could learn about.
 One important feature we haven't looked at is for example **filters**.
 I suggest you take some time scrolling through [this page](https://jinja.palletsprojects.com/en/3.0.x/templates/#template-designer-documentation) to get a general overview of what all is possible.
 You now know enough to get started and learn more as you need to.

 ## 🛠  Practice

-To practice what you have learned, try to do the following tasks:
+For further practice, apply what you have learned again in an entirely separate project:

 1. Use templates for all your routes.
 2. Use one or more base templates in combination with blocks for all pages of your application.